-A garden fresh salsa just sounds good, doesn't it?
+A garden fresh banana salsa sounds good, doesn't it?
 Have you ever tried using banana peppers in your salsa recipes before?
-Banana peppers offer a new and interesting ingredient to traditional salsas.
+They offer a new and interesting ingredient to traditional salsas.

-It's that ingredient your guests will be asking about.
-Questions like, "why is this salsa recipe so freaking wonderful?" #bananapeppers
+It's the secret ingredient your guests will be asking about.
+Questions like, "Why is this banana pepper salsa recipe so freaking wonderful?" #bananapeppers

 ⬇️ Table of Contents